FMI Version 2.0

 The intention is to provide an interface standard for coupling two or more simulation tools in a co-simulation environment.
 The data exchange between subsystems is restricted to discrete communication points.
 In the time between two communication points, the subsystems are solved independently from each other by their individual solver.
 Master algorithms control the data exchange between subsystems and the synchronization of all slave simulation solvers (slaves).
 All information about the slaves, which is relevant for the communication in the co-simulation environment is provided in a slave specific XML-file.
 In particular, this includes a set of capability flags to characterize the ability of the slave to support advanced master algorithms, e.g. the usage of variable communication step sizes, higher order signal extrapolation, or others.

-The FMU SDK contains the C sources for various discrete and continuous FMU models, a batch file for compiling and zip'ing these models, an XML parser for parsing the model description of an FMU and a simple simulation program that runs a given FMU and outputs the result as CSV file.Download GitHub project
+A C library by QTronic to demonstrate basic import and export of FMUs.
+It contains various discrete and continuous models, a CMake configuration for compiling and zipping these models, an XML parser for parsing the model description of an FMU and a simple simulation program that runs a given FMU and outputs the result as CSV file.Download GitHub project